aimtbr/use-app-events/README.md

 Global communication between components/hooks in React.

 🌍 Organize and manage your global app state via hooks and events.
-✉️ Send events with a payload from one component/hook to another.
+✉️ Send events with a payload from one component, hook or **tab** to another.
 📩 Listen for events of a specific type to occur and process the received payload.

 <br/>